Online Resources & Tools

 Connecticut’s venture capital arm and the leading source of financing and ongoing support for innovative, growing companies.
 Funding options include the Connecticut Bioscience Innovation Fund (CBIF), Venture Capital, Capital Access for Business (CAB), and Small Business Innovation.

-SBIR Accelerate CT is a CTNext initiative designed to enhance the competitiveness of SBIR/STTR proposals among Connecticut’s small technology companies.
+SSBIR Accelerate CT is a Connecticut’s Office of Innovation initiative designed to enhance the competitiveness of SBIR/STTR proposals among Connecticut’s small technology companies.
 The program helps participants compete for more than $3.2 billion in non-dilutive federal research and development funding through the nation’s Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.

 NON-PROFIT & FOUNDATION RESOURCES